-Thomson Reuters to cut 2,000 jobs, take fourth-quarter charge
+Thomson Reuters to cut 2,000 jobs; profit tops estimates

 Excluding special items, earnings were 54 cents per share.
 Analysts on average expected 47 cents, according to Thomson Reuters I/B/E/S/.

 Revenue rose 1 percent to $2.74 billion before currency effects and was flat when they were factored in.
-The company reiterated its forecast of 2 percent to 3 percent revenue growth for the year.
+Based on this year’s performance so far, the company expects to hit around the lower end of its revenue forecast for the year, which calls for sales to rise 2 percent to 3 percent, said Stephane Bello, chief financial officer, on an analyst call.

 In the Financial & Risk segment, which provides news and analytics to financial services companies, sales outpaced cancellations for the 10th straight quarter.
 Overall unit revenue was flat at $1.52 billion.
+Revenue for the unit was up one percent excluding currency effects, a first since the second quarter in 2015.

+While Wall Street was pleased with positive organic revenue growth in the company's Financial & Risk unit, its biggest segment, analysts noted they want to see the company grow revenues outside of cost-cutting.

+"It is not easy to do that, given the slow growth environment in the U.S. and Europe," said Doug Arthur, an analyst at Huber Research Partners.

 Because of the charge, the company lowered its 2016 forecast for underlying operating profit margin to between 16 percent to 17 percent, from 18.4 to 19.4 percent.

-(Reporting by Jessica Toonkel; Editing by Lisa Von Ahn and Nick Zieminski)
+Reporting by Jessica Toonkel; Editing by Lisa Von Ahn and Nick Zieminski